Zvonimir Vukić

-Zvonimir Vukić (Звонимир Вукић; born 19 July 1979) is a Serbian former footballer who played as an attacking midfielder.
+Zvonimir Vukić (Звонимир Вукић; born 19 July 1979) is a Serbian former professional footballer who played as an attacking midfielder.

-A former Serbia and Montenegro international, Vukić appeared at the 2006 FIFA World Cup.
+The Serbia and Montenegro international scored six goals in 26 appearances for the national team, which included selection for the 2006 FIFA World Cup.

 Club career

 Vukić started out at his hometown club Proleter Zrenjanin, making his senior debut in the 1996–97 season, aged 17.
 He became a first-team regular in the following 1997–98 campaign, attracting the attention of numerous domestic and foreign clubs.
 In the summer of 1998, Vukić was snapped by Spanish club Atlético Madrid.

 After spending almost two years with Atlético's B team, playing in the Segunda División, Vukić returned to his homeland and signed with Partizan in April 2000.
 He made a name for himself over the next four seasons with the Crno-beli, scoring 52 goals across all competitions.
 In the 2002–03 season, Vukić was the league's top scorer with 22 goals, as Partizan won the title.

 In June 2003, Vukić signed a five-year contract with Ukrainian runners-up Shakhtar Donetsk.
 He was their top scorer with 13 goals in all competitions during his debut season.
 In his second year at the club, Vukić helped the side win the championship despite being scoreless in the process.
 He also made his UEFA Champions League debut that season against the likes of Barcelona and Milan.

 In August 2005, Vukić was loaned to Premier League side Portsmouth until the end of the 2005–06 season.
 He scored his first goal for Portsmouth in a 4–1 win over Sunderland on 29 October 2005.
 However, after the sacking of manager Alain Perrin and reinstatement of former manager Harry Redknapp, Vukić was deemed surplus to requirements.

 In January 2006, Vukić found himself back in familiar territory, having been loaned to his former club Partizan for the rest of the 2005–06 season.
 He rejoined the Belgrade side just a few days following Danko Lazović's comeback.
 Unfortunately, Vukić broke a foot in a friendly game against Ural Yekaterinburg, managing to play just two competitive matches after a long pause.

 After his contract with Shakhtar Donetsk expired in the summer of 2008, Vukić joined Moscow.
 However, the Ukrainian club claimed that they have a valid contract with the player.
 Eventually, FIFA allowed Vukić to play for the Russian club in October 2008.
 He scored on his debut for the side in a league fixture against Terek Grozny on 2 November 2008.
 After the club folded in February 2010, Vukić became a free agent.